Position

 To summarize, becoming a Network Specialist involves:

-2. Obtaining relevant education or certifications
+2. Obtaining relevant certifications like CompTIA Network+ or CCNA.

 How long does it take to become a Network Specialist?